kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I wonder how many were sent from Dénia.
 - How does everyone go on knowing that women and children have been totally sacrificed to porn?
 - Or does it have to effect you personally before you care, and until then you just go on pretending, not looking?
+- How does it feel to be included in the generation of men who became so perverted they destroyed the world for everyone?

 ## Evidence of mass cyber-stalking technology, or something more sinister